dfkaye/wheredoc/docs/details.md

 ### Goals

-With where.js, wanted to remove the need for the lengthy array argument, and took my next inspiration from [Spock's `where:` block](http://spockframework.org/spock/docs/1.0/data_driven_testing.html) and [Cucumber's Scenario Outline `Examples:` block](https://javapointers.com/automation/cucumber/cucumber-scenario-outline-example/), declaring the data table inside a three-asterisk comment syntax parsed from inside a function.
+With where.js, I wanted to remove the need for the lengthy array argument, and took my next inspiration from [Spock's `where:` block](http://spockframework.org/spock/docs/1.0/data_driven_testing.html) and [Cucumber's Scenario Outline `Examples:` block](https://javapointers.com/automation/cucumber/cucumber-scenario-outline-example/), declaring the data table inside a three-asterisk comment syntax parsed from inside a function.

 ```js
 describe("scenario", function () {